itszerrin/GPT-for-AI-sites/README.md

 3. This supports **Venus Chub's** group chat feature.

-4. I have no influence over the ``vercel_ai`` module and any errors that occur from it are unfixable by me.
+4. I have no influence over the ``gpt4free`` module and any errors that occur from it are unfixable by me.

 5. The ``Chat Memory`` function does not seem to work at the moment.